 - It’s best to have your baby stay in your hospital room with you.

 - Your first milk, called colostrum, is extra rich.
+The WIC website has more information about colostrum and breast milk.

 - Do not offer your baby a bottle or pacifier right away.
 It’s best to wait until your baby is breastfeeding well.